FireDiscordBot/docs/important/refunds.md

 ## Any questions?

-If you have any questions about premium refunds, you can send an email to `refunds@gaminggeek.dev` or you can make a ticket in the [Fire Discord](https://inv.wtf/fire).
+If you have any questions about premium refunds, you can send an email to `refunds@getfire.bot` or you can make a ticket in the [Fire Discord](https://inv.wtf/fire).